Home > Fees

 Fees & Calculating your CCS Subsidy

-Pre-subsidy, fees range from $135 to $152 per day.
-Up to 85% of fees are subsidised via the CCS (Child Care Subsidy).
-To discuss your individual circumstances and how they relate to your CCS entitlements, please contact our Team on 3832 1219.
+Before Federal Government subsidy fee reductions, BCCC fees currently range from $94 per day.
+Federal subsidies are actually calculated by Services Australia based upon advices from families directly to Services Australia.
+Such advices must be updated to Services Australia whenever family changes occur.
+To discuss your individual circumstances and how they relate to your CCS entitlements, please contact BCCC’s Team on 3832 1219.
 They will be able to assist you with any questions or concerns you may have.

 Your subsidy will be calculated using three components:

 Services Australia works out which children get the higher subsidy by: